carpio-ucv/Data-Week/chapter2.md

 The `group_by()` verb allows you to split the dataframe by some variable (e.g. number of cylinders), and then apply summarising statistics for the different groups separately

-For instance, to compare the average weight (`wt`) of cars with different type of transmission (`am`), you can use the following code:
+For instance, to compare the average weight (`wt`) of cars with different type of transmission (column `am`), you can use the following code:

 ```